How to Start Your Private Practice the Easy Way

 When setting up your EHR, you'll need to create the documents that will help your clients understand the process of therapy, the limits of confidentiality, your billing practices, and other policies.
 You'll also need templates for record keeping.
 Fortunately, EHRs like Simple Practice provide some of these templates for you so you can customize them to your needs.
 Listed below are some guidelines & examples for you to consider when you're making your practice documents.
 These suggestions may not fit with your profession or your state's legal guidelines, so always consult with local authorities before finalizing your practice documents.

 Consent Forms & Practice Policies You'll need an informed consent for psychotherapy that explains the type(s) of therapy you do, the risks and benefits, and your expectations for your clients participation in the process.
 You'll also want a basic Practice Policies document that describes issues related to session length, billing, insurance, policies for legal testimony and more.
-Here's a PDF of my own practice policies, which I wrote in an informal tone, in the hopes that this would make clients more likely to read through to the end.
 If you're offering telehealth, you'll need a separate Telehealth Consent document.
 You might also create a special consent form for other forms of therapy, such as a couples, or family therapy, consent form.
 EHRs allow you to customize which forms are sent to each new client you take on.
+They will often have templates for you to use.

 Record Templates Every insurance company you contract with will have a list of essential elements that they will be looking for should they audit your records.
 Whether or not you decide to submit to insurance, keeping your records in a tidy, timely and thorough way will protect you and help you better serve your clients.
 At minimum, your records should include: the stop and start times of the session and session length; information on mental status, mood, affect, social and cognitive functioning; symptoms; progress since the last session; therapeutic interventions provided, any updates to the diagnosis or treatment plan; changes to medication; and your follow-up plan.
 If you're keeping a paper file, you should sign your note.
 If you're using an EHR, you need to "lock" the note to prevent editing as a way of "signing."